Skip to content

 “We felt like, throughout this process, this guy did everything and checked all the boxes.
 And that was really what we’re looking for from that position.”

 Mukuba ended up being the Eagles’ lone addition on the second night of the draft.
 In the lead-up to the selection at No. 96 overall, Roseman traded back and then out of the third round with subsequent trades.
-The first swap netted the team a 2026 fifth-round pick from the Atlanta Falcons in exchange for moving back five spots so the Falcons could select Notre Dame safety Xavier Watts.
+The first swap netted the team a 2026 fifth-round pick from the Atlanta Falcons in exchange for moving back five spots so the Falcons could select Watts.

 A few selections later, Roseman dealt the 101st pick and the 134th pick to the Denver Broncos in exchange for picks No. 111, No. 130, and No. 191 on Day 3.

 Mukuba will join a young secondary that already features the newly formed cornerback duo of Quinyon Mitchell outside and Cooper DeJean in the slot.
-By selecting both Mukuba and Alabama linebacker Jihaad Campbell in the first two rounds of the draft, this offseason marks the third time the Eagles have used their first two draft picks on defensive players.
+By selecting both Mukuba and Alabama linebacker Jihaad Campbell in the first two rounds of the draft, this offseason marks the third straight time the Eagles have used their first two draft picks on defensive players.